weaviate/weaviate/gsi/README.md

 ## Weaviate Client Configuration

 The default vector index is Weaviate's native implementation of HNSW.
-To override this in your application, you must set the 'vectorIndexType' property to 'gemini' when you create your Weaviate class schema.
+To override this in your application, you must set the *vectorIndexType* property to *gemini* when you create your Weaviate class schema.

 There is an example located at "gsi/tests/weaviate-gemini-sanity.py" that demonstrates this using the existing Weaviate python package.